Get a free, no obligation personal loan quote with rates as low as 9.99%

 Moreover, despite an RRSP being called a savings plan, you can hold a wide variety of qualified investments to grow your money, such as GICs, mutual funds, bonds, ETFs, and stocks.

-The RRSP Contribution deadline for 2023 is February 29, 2024.
+The RRSP Contribution deadline for the tax year 2024 is March 03, 2025.
 Therefore, any money you’ve deposited into the account before this date is deductible on your tax return.
 Consult the Government of Canada website for more information on the yearly contribution limits.

 Did You Miss The RRSP Contribution Deadline?